 Target: To be in the top three among the provinces based on year-over-year growth

-Manitoba private capital investments were valued at $5.0 billion in 2019, up 4.5 percent from the $4.8 billion recorded in 2018.
-On this basis, Manitoba ranked fourth across the country in annual growth.
+Manitoba private capital investments were valued at $4.4 billion in 2020, down 22.6 per cent from the $5.7 billion recorded in 2019.
+On this basis, Manitoba ranked ninth across the country in annual growth.

 Private capital investment is based on new spending on construction, machinery and equipment within the province.
 Spending excludes spending on residential construction.